oscarftoro/word_collector/README.md

 ```
 ### Edit or Update a Word

-POST /wc/words/word\_title with a payload:
+PUT /wc/words/word\_title with a payload:
 ```javascript
 {
     "word": "word title",